UKCloud/documentation/articles/other/other-ref-dc-notice.md

 ## Advance notice period

-For all requests to visit a data centre the minimum advance notice period is 24 hours.
-Requests for access on a Monday must be submitted by 16:30 on the previous Friday.
+For all requests to visit a data centre the minimum advance notice period is 24 hours (subject to all required information being provided in the request).
+Requests for access on a Monday must be submitted by 12:00 (noon) at the latest on the previous Friday.

 Visitors to the data centre must have valid government issued, photographic ID (for example, a passport or driving licence) and have the combination code for all racks that need to be accessed.